 As previously discussed, they do offer mild protection for the people who wear them.
-Health experts say that there isn’t enough data or published studies to determine how effective they are at combatting the coronavirus.
+Health experts say that there isn’t enough data or published studies to determine how effective they are at combating the coronavirus.
 About a month or so ago, there was a COVID-19 outbreak at a hotel in Switzerland.
 The hotel staff that contracted the virus only wore face shields without facial coverings, whereas the staff members who wore facial coverings were safe.
 The Swiss government has since told people that they should not rely on plastic face shields to keep them safe from coronavirus.
 While the masks are mildly protective, aerosol droplets can find their way into the area behind the mask, meaning they are not an effective replacements for cloth masks.

 How To Get The Most Protection From Face Shields

-Make Sure It Fits Well:
+Make Sure It Fits Well

 The looser the fit, the more prone you are to exposing yourself to aerosol droplets.
 The shield should go down below your chin, and it shouldn’t be moving around on your face.
 The shield needs to reach back to the ears, and you need to make sure that there are no gaps between your forehead and the front of the shield.

-Wear A Mask With The Shield:
+Wear A Mask With The Shield

 The plastic face shield is simply an added layer of protection if you already wear a face mask.
 Cloth facial coverings ultimately help protect others, limiting the spread of the virus.
 If everyone wears them, it becomes difficult for community transmission to occur.
 When you wear a mask and a face shield around others who don’t have masks on, you are sufficiently protected.

-Always Disinfect Your Shield:
+Always Disinfect Your Shield